Great Officers of the Realm: Lord High Treasurer

 The Lord High Treasurer had the responsibility to supervise issues concerning the economy of the state.
-The office holder was head of the Chambers, which in 1634 was declared one of five departments of the government under the name Kammarkollegium.
+The office holder was head of the Chambers, which in 1634 was declared one of five departments of the government under the name Kammarkollegiet.

 Lesser Officers of the Realm

 Below the great officers in rank, were a number of Lesser Officers of the Realm (Swedish: de lägre riksämbetsmännen).
-These were Marshal of the Realm (riksmarskalk), Equerry of the Realm (riksstallmästare), Forester of the Realm (riksjägmästaren), General Quartermaster (generalkvartermästaren) and rikstygmästaren.
+These were Marshal of the Realm (riksmarskalk), Equerry of the Realm (riksstallmästare), Forester of the Realm (riksjägmästaren), Quartermaster General (generalkvartermästare) and Master of Ordnance of the Realm (rikstygmästare).

-In the late 17th century, king Carl XI removed not only the great officers but the smaller officers as well.
+In the late 17th century, king Charles XI removed not only the great officers but the smaller officers as well.
 The Marshal of the Realm and the Equerry of the Realm offices were both revived by king Gustav III in the late 18th century.
 Among both the greater and smaller officers, the only title to exist in present-day Sweden, is the Marshal of the Realm.